Kevitos/Kevitos/README.md

 ### Hi 👋
-I am a systems analysis and development student who is about to finish the course and is looking for opportunities and collaboration in projects related to front end programming
+I am a systems analysis and development student who is about to finish the course
-- 🌱 I'm currently trying to further develop my front end techniques through Alura's platform.
+- 🌱 I'm currently trying to further develop my back end techniques through Alura's platform.

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=Kevitos)